Moonlight-Companies/gomodbus/cmd/logger/README.md

 # Custom Logger Example

-This example demonstrates how to implement a custom logger for the GoModbus library.
+This example demonstrates how to implement a custom logger for the gomodbus library.

 ## Overview

-The GoModbus library uses an interface-based design for logging, which allows you to integrate with any logging framework by implementing the `common.LoggerInterface` interface.
+The gomodbus library uses an interface-based design for logging, which allows you to integrate with any logging framework by implementing the `common.LoggerInterface` interface.

 ## Usage